kbansak/powerLATE/README.md

 #>  kappa = 0.8
 #>  sig.level  = 0.05
 #>
-#> Given these parameter values, the conservative bound for Power:
+#> Given these parameter values, the conservative (lower) bound for Power:
 #>     power
 #> 0.8213495
 #>